Car loans are pretty much a way of life in America.

-So, seriously, when I say way of life, I’m not exaggerating.
-I recognize that writing this post is taking a risk – since odds are, about, oh, 89% of my readers aren’t driving paid-for cars.
+So, seriously, when I say “way of life”, I’m not exaggerating.
+I recognize that writing a post about how to stop having a car loan is taking a risk, since odds are about 89% of my readers aren’t driving paid-for cars.

-But after being car-loan free for the past four years, I can honestly say, we never want to go back.
+But after being car-loan free for the past five and a half years, I can honestly say, we never want to go back.
 No new car smell or fancy detail package would ever be worth the payments to us.

 I know it’s not easy to break free from the car-note-cycle, but if you are ready to stop driving cars that the bank owns, here are some suggestions for making it happen.